Lansing Board of Water & Light: Former facilities

-The BWL's secondary generating plant is the Claud R. Erickson Station, named after general manager of the utility from 1966 to 1972.
+From 1973 to 2022, BWL operated the Claud R. Erickson Station, named after general manager of the utility from 1966 to 1972.
 The plant located in Delta Township on Canal Road just south of Mt.
 Hope Road.
-This plant, built in 1973, is coal-fired and has a single generating unit with a capacity of 159 megawatts and is connected to the power grid by three 138,000 volt lines.
-The LBWL announced in December 2017 that they would be replacing Erickson Station with a $500 million natural gas-fired power plant capable of generating 250 megawatts to be completed by 2021.
+This coal-fired plant had a single generating unit with a capacity of 159 MW connected to the power grid by three 138 kV lines.
+The LBWL announced in December 2017 that they would be replacing Erickson Station with a $500 million natural gas-fired power plant capable of generating 250 MW.
+The Delta Energy Park opened in March 2022 with a nameplate capacity of 260 MW on the site of the former Erickson Station.